skip to main content

 The Office of Student Affairs will strive to:

-2. Attract and enroll highly qualified students who epitomize the School’s mission and represent the diversity of the people of South Texas;
+2. Attract and enroll highly qualified students who epitomize the School’s mission

 4. Collaborate with faculty, staff and students to provide a welcoming, engaging and student-centered learning environment;

-5. Coordinate special events such as White Coat Ceremony and Commencement;
+5. Coordinate special events such as Commencement;

 6. Provide a broad range of student services through collaborative partnerships with Texas A&M University, Texas A&M Health Science Center and Texas A&M University-Kingsville;